Behavior is one's response to its surroundings and circumstances. A understanding of sheep behavior is essential to making the raising and

 hungry and not getting enough to eat.
 A healthy lamb usually

 stretches when it rises.
+Conversely, an unhealthy or hungry lambs often stands scrunched up.
 Healthy lambs sleep 8 to 12 hours per

 day.
 At nap time, they seek out their mothers and will sleep